(See also Definition of Dermatitis.)

 1. Erfurt-Berge C, Geier J, Mahler V: The current spectrum of contact sensitization in patients with chronic leg ulcers or stasis dermatitis: New data from the Information Network of Departments of Dermatology (IVDK).
 Contact Dermatitis 77(3):151–158, 2017. doi: 10.1111/cod.12763.

 Chronic venous insufficiency must be adequately treated with leg elevation and compression stockings (see Chronic Venous Insufficiency and Postphlebitic Syndrome : Treatment).

 For acute stasis dermatitis (characterized by crusts, exudation, and superficial ulceration), continuous and then intermittent tap water compresses should be applied.
 For a weeping lesion, a hydrocolloid dressing may be best.
-For less acute dermatitis, a corticosteroid cream or ointment should be applied 3 times/day or incorporated into zinc oxide paste.
+For less acute dermatitis, a corticosteroid cream or ointment should be applied 3 times a day or incorporated into zinc oxide paste.

 Oral antibiotics (eg, cephalosporins, dicloxacillin) are used to treat superimposed cellulitis.
 Topical antibiotics (eg, mupirocin, silver sulfadiazine) are useful for treating erosions and ulcers.
 When edema and inflammation subside, split-thickness skin grafts may be needed for large ulcers.

 Complex or multiple topical drugs or over-the-counter remedies should not be used.
 The skin in stasis dermatitis is more vulnerable to direct irritants and to potentially sensitizing topical agents (eg, antibiotics; anesthetics; vehicles of topical drugs, especially lanolin or wool alcohols).

 Early signs include erythema, scaling, weeping, and crusting.